Wyndham City Stadium: Ironbark Fields

-The Wyndham Regional Football Facility hosted its inaugural A-League Men match on 6 April 2024, when Western United FC hosted Macarthur FC.
+The facility hosted its inaugural A-League Men match on 6 April 2024, when Western United FC hosted Macarthur FC.
 In front of a crowd of 3,430, Western United won 4-2, with Valère Germain scoring the first A-League Men goal at the ground with a 17th minute penalty, while Riku Danzaki scored Western United's first goal at the ground in the match's 52nd minute.
 In the same match, Michael Ruhs scored a brace with goals in the 56th and 66th minutes of the match, becoming the first A-League Men player to score multiple goals in the same match at the ground.

-The Wyndham Regional Football Facility hosted its inaugural professional football finals match on 13 April 2024, when Western United hosted the Newcastle Jets in a 2024 A-League Women finals series elimination final.
+The facility hosted its inaugural professional soccer finals match on 13 April 2024, when Western United hosted the Newcastle Jets in a 2024 A-League Women finals series elimination final.
 In front of a crowd of 3,370, the Newcastle Jets won the match 4-2 after extra time, with Sarina Bolden scoring the first professional finals goal at the ground in the match's 4th minute, while Alana Cerne scored Western United's first finals goal at the ground in the match's 22nd minute.

-The Wyndham Regional Football Facility hosted its inaugural men's professional football finals match on 9 May 2025, when Western United FC hosted Adelaide United FC in a 2025 A-League Men finals series elimination final.
+The facility hosted its inaugural men's professional soccer finals match on 9 May 2025, when Western United FC hosted Adelaide United FC in a 2025 A-League Men finals series elimination final.
 In front of a crowd of 3,078, Western United won the match 3-2, with Luka Jovanovic scoring the first professional A-League Men finals goal at the ground in the match's 3rd minute, while Noah Botic scored Western United's first A-League Men's finals goal at the ground in the match's 20th minute, with Botic adding further goals in the 31st and 62nd minutes to become the first A-League Men player to score a hat-trick at the ground.